FlorianKrull/CompilerConstructionSS2019/specification.md

 - Do not waste time or space (memory leaks).
 - Check for leaks using `valgrind`, especially in error cases.
 - Keep design and development principles in mind, especially KISS and DRY.
-- Always state the sources of non-original content.
+- Always state the source of non-original content.
     - Use persistent links when possible.
     - Ideas and inspirations should be referenced too.